msuliq/msuliq/README.md

 **A few security wins I can talk about publicly:**

-* Shut down months-long attacker reconnaissance across authorization, invitation, password-enumeration, and role-hijacking paths - every probed vector closed in code before exploitation.
+* Shut down months-long attacker reconnaissance across authorization and account flows - every probed vector closed in code before exploitation.
+* Closed a series of account-security flaws before exploitation: an account-takeover path in the account-recovery flow, a second-factor bypass in the authentication flow, and abuse of the invitation system used to push offensive content to recipients.
 * Bot and fake-account defense at 1,000+ fake signups/day, including countermeasures against human CAPTCHA-solving farms.
-* Killed an SMS pumping attack burning ~$2,500/day - built and deployed the fix in 4 days; losses $0 since.
+* Killed a four-figure-per-day SMS pumping attack - built and deployed the fix in 4 days; losses $0 since.
-* Stopped a persistent session-hijacking attacker who survived password resets, 2FA resets, and full endpoint forensics.
+* Stopped a persistent session-hijacking attacker who survived conventional account recovery and endpoint remediation.

 ## Open source